AniketOxO/Eunonix/FEATURES.md

 ## 🎭 Philosophy in Action

-Every feature embodies LifeOS principles:
+Every feature embodies Eunonix principles:

 > **"Upgrade yourself — one thought at a time."**